Apple Maps: Indoor airport and shopping mall maps

 Apple Indoor Maps is a feature of Apple Maps that provides indoor maps for select airports and shopping malls.
 It was first introduced in iOS 11 and has since been expanded to include more locations.
 The feature provides detailed information about the interior of these buildings, allowing users to navigate them more easily.

 Apple developed the Indoor Mapping Data Format (IMDF) to provide indoor maps for venues.
 The format is designed to be mobile-friendly, compact, human-readable, and highly extensible.
 It provides a basis for orientation, navigation, and discovery within indoor spaces.

-Apple Indoor Maps is a useful feature for users who need to navigate large and unfamiliar buildings.
-It is also beneficial for businesses that want to provide their customers with an easy way to find their way around their premises.
+Apple Indoor Maps may be used by users who need to navigate large and unfamiliar buildings.
+It may also be used by businesses to provide their customers with a way to navigate their premises.

 Traffic information

 Apple Maps shows real-time traffic information on the map.
 In addition, the turn-by-turn navigation takes delays into account when calculating the estimated time of arrival and will occasionally choose a detour in case of traffic.
-Apple introduced this function in iOS 7 (released on September 18, 2013) and it is available in 75 countries as of June 2019.
+Apple introduced this function in iOS 7 and it is available in 75 countries as of June 2019.
 In the beginning of 2015, Consumentenbond, a Dutch organization promoting consumer rights, researched the traffic information of various navigation applications and concluded that Apple Maps gave the most false responses of all seven applications that were tested.

 Speed cameras and incident reporting

 iOS 14 introduced the addition of speed cameras when doing turn-by-turn navigation.
-More countries will be added as time goes on.
 In iOS 14.5, Apple implemented new ways to report incidents in real-time, with users able to report accidents, hazards, and speed checks during their route using Siri.

 Cycling directions

-When Apple announced iOS 14 at WWDC 2020, they introduced cycling directions for Apple Maps in select cities to start with and now covers multiple countries, including United States, Canada, Australia, Japan, United Kingdom, Ireland, France, Italy, Spain, Portugal, Switzerland, Germany, Belgium, Netherlands, Denmark, Norway, Sweden, Finland, Czech Republic, Austria, Greece, Poland, New Zealand, China Mainland, Thailand, Hong Kong, Taiwan, Luxembourg, Mexico, Andorra, Lichtenstein, Hungary, Slovenia, Croatia, Gibraltar.
+Alongside the announcement of iOS 14 at WWDC 2020, Apple introduced cycling directions for Apple Maps.
+As of February 2026, it covers cities in over 30 countries worldwide.